Chocolate S’mores Cake

 • Scrape the edge of the bowl and give it a good mix.
 Pour into prepared cake tin(s).

-• Bake for 40ish minutes, until the tallest part of the cake, in the center, springs back when you press on it.
+• Bake for 40ish minutes (if baking in one pan – 20-25 if baking in two separate pans), until the tallest part of the cake, in the center, springs back when you press on it.
 If you’re hesitant, give it another minute or so.

 • Let the cake rest for 10 minutes in the pan, then flip over onto a tea towel and let the cake cool upside down for 30 minutes or so before flipping back over.